manz0om/manz0om/README.md

 ## Hi there 👋
-<h3 align="center">A passionate Software Engineer from India, with 8+ years of experience.
+<h3 align="left">I am passionate Software Engineer from India, with 8+ years of experience.
 Proficient in both backend and fullstack development.
 I bring a strong background in Ruby, Ruby on Rails, Go, SQL and React.js, along with deep expertise in designing RESTful APIs, developing microservices, and deploying solutions on AWS.